localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 -   Installs the `localstack` CLI alongside setting up configurations & wrapper scripts
 -   Starts the LocalStack container either with or without the pro capabilities, depending on whether a valid CI Key is provided

-The GitHub Action allowed us to migrate from our existing Docker Compose setup to using the following workflow step:
+The GitHub Action allows us to spin up LocalStack by using the following workflow step:

 // code